yshok9192/portfoli-ori/README.md

 ## dataviz no.1: visualizing government debt relative to GDP

 This assignment focused on visualizing the government debt-to-GDP ratio for member states of the Organization for Economic Cooperation and Development (OECD).
+All three of these data visualizations share a common quality, reflected in the

 [OECD data showing nations' government debt-to-GDP, presented as a bar chart](/Dataviz_1.md)